bfavaughan/java-database-capstone/ schema-architecture.md

-This Spring Boot application uses both MVC and REST controllers.
+This Spring Boot application seamlessly integrates both MVC and REST-based architectures to deliver a flexible and maintainable system.

-Thymeleaf templates are used for the Admin and Doctor dashboards, while REST APIs serve all other modules.
+The Admin and Doctor dashboards are rendered using Thymeleaf templates, providing a dynamic and user-friendly interface, while all other modules are exposed through robust REST APIs for efficient client-server communication.

-The application interacts with two databases—MySQL (for patient, doctor, appointment, and admin data) and MongoDB (for prescriptions).
-All controllers route requests through a common service layer, which in turn delegates to the appropriate repositories.
-MySQL uses JPA entities while MongoDB uses document models.
+The system connects to two separate databases: MySQL, which stores patient, doctor, appointment, and admin information in structured tables, and MongoDB, which manages prescription data in a flexible, document-oriented format.
+All incoming requests pass through a centralized service layer, ensuring consistency and separation of concerns, before being delegated to the appropriate repository.
+MySQL operations are handled through JPA entities, whereas MongoDB interactions leverage document-based models.

 1. User accesses AdminDashboard or DoctorDashboard pages.
 2. The action is routed to the appropriate Thymeleaf or REST controller.